CPC - Caspian Policy Center

 Rear Admiral (Ret.)
 Ron MacLaren

-Rear Adm.
-Ron MacLaren, was born in Seoul, Korea, but was raised in Mexico, Peru and the Panama Canal Zone.
+Rear Admiral (ret.)
+Ron MacLaren is a senior fellow and board member of the Caspian Policy Center.
+He was born in Seoul, Korea, but was raised in Mexico, Peru and the Panama Canal Zone.
 He graduated from the University of Southern California with a Bachelor of Arts in Economics and holds a Master’s in Business Administration from Auburn University.
 He received his commission as a Supply Corps officer through the ROTC in 1979.

 He has served in leadership positions both on land and at sea.
 He has extensive expeditionary logistics experience having held command of the Navy Cargo Handling and Port Group 3, the Navy Supply Support Battalion 2, the Naval Operational Logistics Support unit, the Navy Cargo Handling Battalion (NCHB) 12 and the Naval Supply Center Pensacola 109.
 He has broad joint and combined staff experience having served as chief of staff, Navy Expeditionary Logistics Support Force; deputy director, United States Pacific Command Deployment and Distribution Operations Center; deputy director of Logistics, United States Joint Forces Command 206 and Logistics Response Cell watch chief, United States Atlantic Command 206.
 He also mobilized as the group commander, Navy Expeditionary Logistics Support Group Forward Golf in 2007-2008 in support of Operation Iraqi Freedom and Operation Enduring Freedom.